 The life expectancy for the Optima Redtop is impressive, which is ten years.
 It has a free replacement warranty that lasts for three years from the date of purchase.

 When it comes to car batteries, these six products are at the type of their game.
-It is not hard to determine who makes the best car battery for specific uses using this list— the brand names should speak for themselves.
+It is not hard to determine who makes the best vehicle batteries for specific uses using this list— the brand names should speak for themselves.